Jeff Jacoby (columnist): 2000 suspension

 In 2000, Jacoby was suspended by the Globe for four months without pay for what the paper called his "serious journalistic misconduct" in failing to provide sources for a Fourth of July column on the fate of the signers of the Declaration of Independence.
-Although the themes and ideas in the column had already appeared in other media outlets, Jacoby neglected to mention that the column's content was not original.
+Although the themes and ideas in the column had already appeared in other media outlets, Jacoby should have mentioned that the column's content needed to be more original.
 The Globe "avoided calling the column a work of plagiarism but stated that Jacoby should have alerted readers to similar accounts published elsewhere over the years."
 On CNN's Reliable Sources, veteran journalists Bernard Kalb and Howard Kurtz concluded that "Jeff Jacoby got shafted by the Boston Globe."
 Time magazine's Lance Morrow wrote that "Jacoby's offense was no offense."
 Many conservative organizations and commentators expressed outrage, saying that Jacoby had been unfairly held to a far stricter standard than other journalists would be.
 The Boston Phoenix, often at odds with Jacoby's views, also rose to Jacoby's defense.

-Jacoby acknowledged having "made a mistake" in not including a disclaimer that the material in the column had been recycled, but called the critical reaction of the Globe ombudsman, Jack Thomas, "disgraceful and nonsensical."
+Jacoby acknowledged having "made a mistake" in not including a disclaimer that the material in the column had been recycled but called the critical reaction of the Globe ombudsman, Jack Thomas, "disgraceful and nonsensical."
 He told Fox News' Bill O'Reilly that he had received an offer from another media outlet.
 The suspension came two years after the forced resignations of Globe columnists Mike Barnicle and Patricia Smith, who were caught fabricating stories and quotes.
 Boston University professor Tobe Berkovitz hypothesized that the scandals surrounding those two columnists had influenced the Globe's decision to suspend Jacoby.
 "Considering the recent track record with problems with columnists at the Globe, I'm not surprised with the action they took," Berkovitz said.

 Jacoby claimed that as the only conservative columnist on the otherwise liberal Globe op-ed pages, he was held to a higher standard.
 "I've been aware from the outset that I have to be extremely aware of my column," he told the Associated Press.
 In August 2000, Jacoby filed a grievance through his union, The Newspaper Guild.

 Awards and honors

 In 1999, Jacoby became the first recipient of the Breindel Prize, a $10,000 award (since increased to $20,000) for excellence in opinion journalism awarded by Rupert Murdoch's News Corporation.
-In 2004, he received the Thomas Paine Award of the libertarian law firm the Institute for Justice, an award presented to journalists "who dedicate their work to the preservation and championing of individual liberty."
+In 2004, he received the Thomas Paine Award from the libertarian law firm the Institute for Justice, an award presented to journalists "who dedicate their work to the preservation and championing of individual liberty."
 In December 2009, he was presented by the Zionist Organization of America with its Ben Hecht Award for Outstanding Journalism on the Middle East, an award previously won by, among others, the Jerusalem Post's Caroline Glick, syndicated columnist Cal Thomas, the late A.M.
 Rosenthal of The New York Times, and Daniel Pipes, founder of the Middle East Forum and publisher of Middle East Quarterly.